zyteo/Snake_and_ladders/readme.md

 18 sept - Modified some css and html, attempting to work on aesthetics/layout + autoplay function so players don't have to keep clicking.
 Played flexbox froggy to familiarise with flexbox properties.\
 19 sept - neaten js code, also added autoplay function for game, to stop autoplay just press "let's roll" and roll manually.\
 20 sept - learning css stuff, further neaten code.
 Added some more info to word doc + html.
 Also set dark/light mode as a checkbox, thus removing 2 buttons, easier for players.
 Fixed table setting.
 Now no matter how zoomed in/using other devices, the snake and ladder board should not be broken.
 Got the checkbox into a toggle switch.\
 21 sept - changed tile pieces positioning, should now not overlap when they are both on the same tile.
+Add music toggle to game, still working on function.
+Will make major changes to code based on comments of soft launch presentation first.